eNMS-automation/eNMS/docs/base/features.rst

 Network visualization
 ---------------------

-Once created, eNMS can display your network on a world map with either the Google Map or the Open Street Map tile layers.
+Once created, eNMS can display your network on a world map with either Google Map or Open Street Map.
 Each device is displayed on the map at its GPS coordinates.
-Colocated devices can be grouped into geographical sites (campus, dacacenter, ...), and displayed logically with a force-directed layout.
 You can click on a device to display its properties or start a Web SSH terminal session.

 .. image:: /_static/inventory/network_visualization/network_view.png
   :alt: Geographical View
   :align: center

+Colocated devices can be grouped into geographical sites (campus, dacacenter, ...), and displayed logically with a force-directed layout.

 .. image:: /_static/inventory/network_visualization/site_view.png
    :alt: Logical view